doubledherin/gatsby-p5-starter/README.md

 Clicking on any image in the gallery will redirect you to a page with a full-screen representation of the gallery item.
 The pages for each gallery item are generated dynamically in the gatsby-node.js config file.
 For more information on how this works, see the [Gatsby tutorial of programatically creating pages](https://www.gatsbyjs.org/tutorial/part-seven/).

 ## 💫 Deployment
-This starter has instructions on deployment to Heroku, but if you're interested in hosting your  site somewhere else, there are plent of options; check out the [**Gatsby docs**](https://www.gatsbyjs.org/docs/deploying-and-hosting/).
+This starter has instructions on deployment to Heroku, but if you're interested in hosting your  site somewhere else, there are plenty of options; check out the [**Gatsby docs**](https://www.gatsbyjs.org/docs/deploying-and-hosting/).

 1. If you don't already have a Heroku account, create one for free [here](https://signup.heroku.com/).
 2. Make sure you're logged in and go to your dashboard, at https://dashboard.heroku.com/apps.